-Recovery from foot surgery can take up to several weeks.
-It all depends on the surgery performed, general health and following the doctors orders.
+Recovery from foot surgery can take up to several weeks, and it all depends on the surgery performed, general health, and following the doctor’s orders.

-- Front of foot to mid arch or mid foot to heel – fracture – recovery 8-12 weeks
+- Front of the foot to mid arch or midfoot to heel – fracture – recovery 8-12 weeks

 - ligament – recovery 6-10 weeks

-Foot surgery recovery time greatly depends on complying with doctors instruction.
+Foot surgery recovery time greatly depends on complying with doctors’ instructions.
 Following surgery, your foot will be dressed with bandages and a surgical shoe.
 Depending on the surgery, you may be placed in a splint or cast.
-You will have multiple post operative visits with your doctor to check on the healing status.
-At this time they will give you further instruction to care for your foot.
+You will have multiple post-operative visits with your doctor to check on the healing status.
+At this time, they will give you further instruction to care for your foot.

 It is very important to contact your doctors with any issues concerning your feet.
 This will ensure the proper treatment is made for your feet and can prevent any further issues that may arise in the future.